EPCCed/blender4science/README.md

-This repository contains a set of tools as well as a blender addon meant to ease the render of sequence data stored in separate (`.ply`) files.
+This repository contains a set of tools including a blender addon meant to ease the render of sequences of data stored in separate (`.ply`) files.

 # Blender addon